zedlopez/ifm/The Recipe Book.md

 	say "dead rat (at arm's length)"
 ```

 There are also several possibilities for redesigning the inventory list as a whole.
 [Persephone] shows how to divide an inventory list into two parts, a "You are carrying: " section and a "You are wearing: " section.
-[Equipment List] goes further, and shows how we might use Inform's specialized listing functions to create a variety of differently formatted inventories.
+[Equipment List] goes further, and shows how we might use Inform's specialised listing functions to create a variety of differently formatted inventories.

 Sometimes the way Inform by default lists properties such as "(closed)" or "(open but empty)" isn't quite what we want.
 [Oyster Wide Shut] offers a flexible alternative to the standard behavior, allowing finer control over which properties are listed and how they are described.